webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 * **Temporary Maximum Media Stream Bit Rate Notification** - A message to notify that a TMMBR has been received.
 * **Receiver Estimated Maximum Bitrate** - A mantissa/exponent of a requested bitrate for the entire session.

-TMMBR and TMMBN came first and was defined in [RFC 5104](https://tools.ietf.org/html/rfc5104).
-REMB came later and was a draft was submitted, but never standardized in [draft-alvestrand-rmcat-remb](https://tools.ietf.org/html/draft-alvestrand-rmcat-remb-03).
+TMMBR and TMMBN came first and are defined in [RFC 5104](https://tools.ietf.org/html/rfc5104).
+REMB came later, there was a draft submitted in [draft-alvestrand-rmcat-remb](https://tools.ietf.org/html/draft-alvestrand-rmcat-remb-03), but it was never standardized.

 A session that uses REMB would look like the following {{< figure src="/images/05-remb.png">}}